The making of elaborate trimmings such as tassels, braids, gold or silver cord, fringing or edgings for clothing or

 The skills in the passementerie workshop comprise dyeing, cord-spinning, weaving and tassel-making, which are co-ordinated to produce mainly bespoke work.

 - Dyeing: Although usually carried out in independent dye workshops rather than in the passementerie workshop, the dyeing of silk yarn to match the furnishing fabrics on which the trimmings are to be mounted, is integral to the design of the end product.

 - Cord-spinning: Whereby component parts used in weaving and tassel-making are produced.
 The cord-spinner produces ropes, cords and gimps which can be immensely complex, and it is this aspect of the craft of passementerie which is most at risk, as the craft can only be learned by watching and following an already skilled craftsman.

 - Weaving: Bands, braids and fringes of a multiplicity of different formations that are peculiar to this form of work are woven on a ‘trimmings’, ‘ribbon’ or ‘narrow’ loom.
 Whereas with cloth weaving the attention is on the centre of the fabric between the selvages, with furnishing trimmings the attention is as much on what is happening at the edges, and this can include a variety of types of fringing, inlayed or brocaded centres, or gimpwork where stiffened cords are laid into the weaving to form decorative constructions.
 So, this has become a hybrid form of weaving quite different to other ‘narrow wares’ and fabric.

 - Tassel-making: The making of tassels and tassel tie-backs, usually using a wooden mould in the centre and covered with silk or other threads, and with gimps and bullions made by the cord-spinner, and often made to co-ordinate with the woven trimmings.
-The tassel-maker also works with woven trimmings, attaching ‘hangers’, ‘drops’ and jasmines.
+The tassel-maker, like the weaver, attaches handmade ‘hangers’, ‘drops’ and ‘jasmines’.

 Although passementerie can be defined by traditional and historical styles, with similar styles often copied and reproduced over time, some regional differences can sometimes be distinguished.
 For example, French work made for royalty in the 17th and 18th centuries, is often seen as the most elaborate and feminine.
 Also, some periods in history have distinctive styles, such as the Regency period in Great Britain.